More than 1 million images in full format in 40.000 files of various themes.

 It has hit the real estate world enormously for the next decade.

-Architects will be out of business for quite a while.
 Developers must transform.
 Financial institutions must rethink their values.

 Maybe architects can become city editors.
 A new position for municipalities that can conduct the City as an inspiring partiture.